 This furnace can be converted from factory-equipped natural gas to Liquid Propane gas.
-Conversion of this valve requires replacement of the burner orifices on the manifold assembly and flipping the regulator cap to the side marked LP.
-See Figure 36 below.
+Conversion of this valve requires replacement of the burner orifices on the manifold assembly.
 The orifices required for conversion are supplied with the furnace.

 For altitudes between 0 and 1,999 feet, only the orifice is changed.
 Altitudes between 2,000 and 10,000 feet require both the orifice and regulator pressure to be changed.

-See Table 12 (page 38) to determine the correct orifice size and manifold pressure to use at different altitudes.
+See Table 11 (page 41) to determine the correct orifice size and manifold pressure to use at different altitudes.